Obsessive Compulsive Disorder (OCD) Treatment in Halifax

 Religious or Moral Obsession

-Cognitive-behavioral treatment for OCD may involve:
+Cognitive-behavioural treatment for OCD with a psychologist may involve:

-● Ongoing behavioral monitoring
+● Ongoing behavioural monitoring

 ● Creating and slowly working on an OCD anxiety hierarchy -starting with easy changes, gaining skill and comfort, and then attempting more difficult challenges